Cetis/hear/HEAR_1.1_Specification.md

     detailed in the HEAR.
-11. A valid exit HEAR &lt;achievementReport @status="1"&gt; MUST contain exactly one assessment element for the presentation of the top-level course instance, and this assessment element must contain at least one result element.
+11. A valid exit HEAR &lt;achievementReport @status="1"&gt; MUST contain exactly one assessment element for the presentation of the top-level course instance, and this assessment element MUST contain at least one result element.
 12. A certificationOfTheHEAR element MUST contain exactly one issueDateHear element.
 13. A certificationOfTheHEAR element MUST contain exactly one fullNameOfficial element.
 14. A certificationOfTheHEAR element MUST contain exactly one